Rear-projection television: Solution

 When British television broadcasting resumed in June 1946, television production was slow to resume mainly due to shortages of materials following the war.
 As already noted, twelve inches was still the practical upper limit for direct view cathode ray tubes.
-In response, in 1950, the Philips company via its Mullard subsidiary introduced a new projection tube, the MW6/2.
+In response, in 1950, Philips, via Mullard, introduced a new projection tube, the MW6/2.
 Although the basic idea of the tube had not changed, it was smaller at just 2 1/2 inches and now featured a convex screen face, taking advantage of the intervening American developments.
 It was also around four inches shorter and now featured a more efficient white phosphor developed during the war.
 This tube allowed for a more compact rear projection system.
 The tube was mounted horizontally and directed toward a concave mirror as before, but this time the reflected image was turned through ninety degrees by a plane mirror with a central hole for the tube.
 It was then reflected upward through a Schmidt correcting lens before being reflected through a further ninety degrees to strike the screen.

 This new tube and optical system offered several advantages over the previous system.
 The set cabinet was able to be smaller.
 Previously the screen was on top of a substantial piece of furniture but this new system allowed the screen to occupy a similar position as a direct view television's screen in a regular console sized cabinet.
 The Schmidt was still required to correct the image for spherical aberration from the mirror.
 The use of an additional plane mirror allowed the deflection coils and the focussing magnets to be positioned behind this mirror out of the light path.
 Previously they had partially obstructed the image from the concave mirror being somewhat larger than the tube's screen.
 The optical box that housed the tube was also designed to shield the X-radiation produced by the tube.
 The optical boxes were produced in three versions for 15 1/2, 17 3/4 and 19 7/8 inch [diagonal] screens.
 Two further sizes were available for front projection onto 44 or 52 inch screens.
 The difference was solely the position of the tube's screen relative to the concave mirror and the optical characteristic of the Schmidt lens.
 This new system provided acceptable pictures that were bright enough when viewed in subdued lighting.
 However, the bright image in the tube's screen along with it still being driven hard meant that the tube's life was still substantially shorter than contemporary direct view tubes.
 A rear projection set would require at least one or two replacement tubes during its lifetime.
 This inconvenience was somewhat offset by the tube's relatively low price compared with the larger direct view versions, partly due to the quantities in which they had to be produced, plus the fact that they were fairly easy to replace.